xmos/xcore_iot/examples/bare-metal/cifar10/README.rst

 Converting flatbuffer to source file
 ====================================

-If you do not want to regenerate the model runner, the following command will generate ony the C source file that contains the TensorFlow Lite model as a character array:
+If you do not want to regenerate the model runner, the following command will generate only the C source file that contains the TensorFlow Lite model as a character array:

 .. code-block:: console